comparisons

 Notion for knowledge hubs and standard work procedures

-ChatGPT, Claude and other AI assistants
+ChatGPT, Claude, Google Gemini and other AI assistants

 Perplexity for research